RengaSoftware/ModelExplorer/Readme.md

 About
 -----

-This plugin allows you to browse Renga model, obtain the object parameters and quantities, change values of custom user-defined object attributes, set visibility state to model objects.
+This plugin allows you to browse Renga model, obtain the object parameters and quantities, change values of custom user-defined object attributes, set visibility state to model objects, select model object from browser.

 How to make plugin working
 -----